About Master Mom Stress

 You sound like someone like me.

-Some of the years were spent working in positions that only paid for daycare.
+While some of the years were spent working in positions that only paid for daycare.

-But most of the time, I’ve just been home – trying not to go crazy.
+But most of the time, I’ve just been home – trying NOT to go crazy.

 It’s hard, this stay-at-home mom life.